Emma Paddock Telford: Career

 For ten years she was on the Public Lecture Course of New York City, one of her special subjects being the "Among the Indians of the Southwest", "Among the People of the Balkans", "Arizona", "Camp Life on the American Desert", "Constantinople, Its People and Problems", and the "Cradle and the Wonderland of the New World".

 Following years of special work on many New York papers, Telford became associated with The Delineator, New Ideas and The Designer, as household editor.
 Some of her recipes were included in newspapers, including the Syracuse Herald-Journal, Honolulu Star-Advertiser and Brooklyn Times-Union.

 Telford was called in 1897 to take charge of the dining hall in one of the two largest universities in California.
 Leaving Brooklyn in October 1899, Telford wintered in California, spending the first month among the foothills of the Sierras, at a ranch in Colfax situated over the Rising Sun Mine.

 For two years, beginning in 1900, Telford sojourned in Arizona, caring for her ailing sister, Mrs. Charles Benjamin Wing; both of them were members of the Tribune Sunshine Society at the time.
 Staying in Mesa, Arizona, Telford was interested in forming a chapter of the Colonial Dames in that state, having been a resident of Mesa, Arizona and the valley for some years.
 In the same year, she accepted the charge of the Domestic Science department at Lake Erie College.
 After returning to Arizona, she was instrumental in forming several Sunshine branches among the Native Americans.
 Her Sunshine work included sending pottery made by the Pima back East, suggesting a cultural exchange be developed between the Buffalo, New York Sunshine members and the Pima women.
 She left Mesa, Arizona in July 1902, for Palo Alto, California, to visit with her sister again, she being the wife of Prof. Wing, of Stanford University.

-Telford published the The State Journal Cook Book in 1908, and Standard Paper Bag Cookery was published in 1921.
+Telford published The State Journal Cook Book in 1908, and Standard Paper Bag Cookery was published in 1921.
 She was co-author with Mary Dawson of The Book of Parties and Pastimes (1912) and other works on similar topics.
 Good housekeeper's cook book (1914) contained special chapters not found in most cook books of the era: candies, cookies, dishes for invalids, ices, jellies, menus, preserves, salads, and summer drinks.